zowe/docs-site/docs/troubleshoot/ze/troubleshoot-ze.md

 ## Connection issues with Zowe Explorer

-If you’re using Zowe Explorer at a site that uses an Internet proxy but cannot connect to a mainframe, ensure that the **Proxy Support** setting in Visual Studio Code is properly configured.
+If you are using Zowe Explorer at a site that uses an Internet proxy but cannot connect to a mainframe, ensure that the **Proxy Support** setting in Visual Studio Code is properly configured.
 Your system administrator can provide information on which option works best for your network environment.

 Note that Zowe Explorer cannot bypass this setting as it would circumvent the VS Code setting applied to all other extensions.